amsat-dl/QO-100-SSB-WebSDR-DATV-WebSpectrum/README.md

 # QO-100-SSB-WebSDR-DATV-WebSpectrum
-Web based QO-100 Spectrum &amp; Waterfall Display für the NB and WB Transponder
+Web based QO-100 Spectrum &amp; Waterfall Display for the NB and WB Transponder

 supports: RTL-SDR, SDRplay and Minitiouner